bbe2/Overview/README.md

 -- 👀- 👀-- 👀-->  Actively offer tutoring to friends and any of their acquaintances.
 -- 👀- 👀-- 👀-- 👀 --> Adept leadership and communication during quality learning media development.
 -- 👀- 👀-- 👀--> Need the complex explained?
 Rely on my keen grok skills to decipher, translate, and connect others to content.
--- 👀 --> current goal- use long format podcasts as basis to frame an undergrad course computer literacy.
+-- 👀 --> currently formulating use long format podcasts as basis to frame an undergrad course computer literacy.

 👋  ROLE Models=> f.Chollet, Ida Momennejad(learning salon) + John Langford (MSFT),
 -- a.Kroker, d.Chalmers!, a.Clark, h.Miller, m.aurelius, h.Meliville, f.dostoesvsky